Code of conduct for visitors regarding children and vulnerable adult residence:

 Raising a concern

 If the immediate safety of an individual is in question and assistance is required in order to ensure that safety then please contact University of Bath Security on: - 666 on a landline - 01225 383999 from a mobile

-Otherwise where matters may be of a concern regarding the concern of the behaviour of a responsible adult then please contact Matthew Waldron Ext: 3631 (Student Accommodation Manager) or Jane Loveys Ext: 6733 (Director of Accommodation and Hospitality) who will contact the University Senior Nominated Officers.
+Otherwise where matters may be of a concern regarding the concern of the behaviour of a responsible adult then please contact Matthew Waldron Ext: 3631 (Student Accommodation Manager), Liz Eyles Ext: 3239 (Head of Student Living) or Jane Loveys Ext: 6733 (Director of Campus Services) who will contact the University Senior Nominated Officers.